m1093782566/shell_reference/README.md

 shell_reference
 ===============

-A simple but practical shell reference repository
+A simple but practical shell reference repository.